nbertagnolli/nbertagnolli.github.io/_posts/2018-01-28-5-minute-deep-learning-ios-app.md

 coreml_model.save('CIFAR.mlmodel')
 {% endhighlight %}

-If you saved this in a file called mlcore_convert.py then you just have to running
+If you saved this in a file called mlcore_convert.py then to start the model cooking you just have to run:

 `python mlcore_convery.py`

-from the command line to start this model cooking.

 ## **Build an iOS App**
 While our model is simmering let's build an iOS app for classifiying images.
 I